Course - Principal Instrument and musical interplay - MUSV3005

 Course content

 The course is based on Principal Instrument 1, 2 and 3 at the Bachelor's level.
-Instruction for the principal instrument (individual instruction) is provided over two semesters, and requires skills equivalent to the main instrument examination at the Bachelor's level.
+Instruction for the principal instrument (individual and group instruction) is provided over two semesters, and requires skills equivalent to the main instrument examination at the Bachelor's level.
 In addition, classes are given over one semester in musical interplay within a selected practice area, either vocally or vocally/instrumentally.

 Students who have a certification in an instrument or vocals from a music conservatory, music college or equivalent education are not eligible for instruction in MUSV3005.
 These students will take courses in the MUSV31**-series as replacement.